7 Steps for Effective PR Crisis Management in 2023 [Infographic]

 There’s bad news, and there’s good news.

 The bad news is, there is a high chance that a crisis will hit your organization someday.

-The good news is, you can prepare for a PR crisis and minimise the damage.
+The good news is, you can prepare crisis communications plan for your business and minimize the damage.

 I am sure you already have a solid PR strategy.
-But what about the approach that will help you contain the crisis.
+But what about the approach that will help you contain PR crises.
 Moreover, having a robust PR crisis management strategy in place will ensure your employees know exactly what to do.